k8snetworkplumbingwg/multus-cni/README.md

 ### Writing to a Log File

 Optionally, you may have Multus log to a file on the filesystem.
 This file will be written locally on each node where Multus is executed.
-You may configure this via the `LogFile` option in the CNI configuration.
+You may configure this via the `logFile` option in the CNI configuration.
 By default this additional logging to a flat file is disabled.

 For example in your CNI configuration, you may set:

 ```
-    "LogFile": "/var/log/multus.log",
+    "logFile": "/var/log/multus.log",
 ```

 ### Logging Level